ecastra/comment-extractor/README.md

 * **Edge Cases:** Always be on the lookout for new edge cases as your codebase grows and changes.

 By carefully considering the punctuation characters used in your specific ECMAScript grammar, you can make the `collectComments` function even more robust and accurate in identifying and collecting comments.

-This document has provided a comprehensive overview of the JavaScript and TypeScript comment extractor, its implementation, and examples of its usage.
-Remember to test it thoroughly to ensure it meets your specific requirements.